neha27102/newHackNdore/README.md

 # water management system

-- **Emergency Response**: Features to enhance response times and coordination during emergencies.
+- **Emergency Response**: Features to enhance response times and coordination during emergencies like leakages and many more.
-- **Health Monitoring**: Systems to track and improve public health metrics.
+- **Volume Monitoring**: Systems to track the volume of water sent to each house hold and if it goes above limit it will charge extra money
-- **Pollution Control**: Mechanisms to monitor and reduce environmental pollution.

 ## Installation
 To set up the project locally, follow these steps: